 This part of Spain is mostly empty.
 That is, empty of human presence.
 Besides the olive industry, it’s pure nature.
 The highway makes its way through never ending fields, with ever higher mountains on the horizon.

-From time to time you pass a little town or village, often protected by a castle on a nearby hill top.
-Other times you pass an old windmill or a little abandoned finca or farm.
+From time to time you pass a little town or village, often still protected by a castle on a nearby hill top.
+Other times you pass an old windmill or a small abandoned finca or farm.

-The farther you drive westwards, the more beautiful it gets, as well as the more mysterious.
+The farther you drive westwards, the more beautiful it gets.
+As well as, more mysterious.
 Colors and smells that make your mind wander off from time to time.

-Well, not too much – because I was driving (we rented a car in Valencia for the rest of our trip)!
-In consequence, my eyes were mainly fixed on the road.
-However, I have to say that the interiors roads in these parts of Spain are easy going.
-In other words, as a driver it’s fairly easy to get a good impression of the beauty of the Spanish countryside.
+Well, not too much – because I was driving.
+In other words, my eyes were mostly fixed on the road.
+However, I have to say that the interior roads in these parts of Spain are easy going and even as a driver I got a good impression of the beauty of the Spanish countryside.

-We mainly chose to visit Úbeda because we wanted to make an extra stop between Valencia and Granada, but also of Úbeda’s past glory.
+We mainly chose to visit Úbeda because we wanted to make an extra stop between Valencia and Granada, but also of Úbeda’s glorious past.
 Well, it’s still glorious, but nowadays more so as a tourist destination.

 Historical Intermezzo: Islamic occupation

-Logically, the influence of the long lasting muslim occupation in Spain was significant.
+Logically the influence of the long lasting muslim occupation in Spain was significant.
 Although the muslims were generally very tolerant to other religions and cultures, you can still feel their presence today.
 Mostly in the South, in the part the muslims baptised El-Andalus, nowadays Andalusia.
-You notice this influence first of all in the architecture, as well as in the food and certain old traditions.
+You notice this influence first of all in the architecture, as well as in the food and certain traditions which survived the ages.

 Úbeda: A border town

 After the reconquest the town grew in importance rapidly.
-In the 16th century it reached its golden age, when the richest families started building their own palaces and churches.
-It are these historical buildings that today form the main attraction of the old city center of Úbeda.
+In the 16th century it reached its Golden Age, when the richest families started building their own palaces & churches.
+It is these historical buildings that today form the main attraction of the old city center of Úbeda.

 Impressive monuments, highly influenced by the Renaissance period that started in Italy.

-Notwithstanding these golden period, Úbeda didn’t grow out to be one of the bigger cities of Spain.
-It still has less than 35 000 inhabitants.
+Notwithstanding this “golden” period, Úbeda didn’t grow out to be one of the bigger cities of Spain.
+Nowadays, it only has around 35 000 inhabitants.

 In 2003 UNESCO named Úbeda a World Heritage Site – together with the neighbouring town of Baeza.